Blackwater Dam Master Plan

 Local forests are comprised mostly of mixed hardwoods interspersed with pine.
 Pine, birch, aspen, maple, oak, spruce, beech and hemlock are some of the common trees found in this area along with diverse plant life.
 During the spring, many wildflower species add a spectrum of color to the forests and riverscapes.

-The project's forest resources are managed by in partnership with the State of New Hampshire Department of Natural and Cultural Resources.
+The project's forest resources are managed in partnership with the New Hampshire Department of Natural and Cultural Resources.
 Wildlife habitat improvements, boundary line maintenance, forest inventory and mapping, commercial timber harvests and other activities are carried out under a detailed forest management plan for each area.

 The mix of forest, field, and stream provides habitat for a wide range of fish and wildlife, both resident and migratory.
 Deer, fox, turkey, and an occasional black bear, find food and shelter in the woods.
 Open meadows attract New England cottontails, field mice, kestrels, and migrating hawks.
 Beaver, otter, muskrat, and mink play along the shorelines of small streams, while painted turtles and leopard frogs bask in the shallows.
 Spring and fall migrations bring Canada geese and other waterfowl to join great blue heron fishing the backwaters.